 Caretakers are permitted to liaise with tradespeople and visitors.
 They are also responsible for the general maintenance, repair and upkeep of the common areas.
 Caretakers do not have the authority to enforce the by-laws of the scheme.

 It’s important to note that a caretaker is an official full-time appointment.
-Individuals are not considered a caretaker if they perform the duties of a caretaker on a casual basis or as part of the duties of being an executive committee member.
+Individuals are not considered a caretaker if they perform the duties of a caretaker on a casual basis or as part of the duties of being an strata committee member.
 The functions of the caretaker and the scheme’s Strata Agent are different.

 Caretakers must be appointed in writing.
 This contract is limited to 10 years, but may be renewed if both parties are in agreement.